See the evidence why continuity of care is at risk

 Empowering Change From the Inside Out

 That’s why Motivational Interviewing (MI) is a core therapeutic approach in our treatment model.
-MI is a collaborative, client-centered style of counseling designed to help people resolve ambivalence, discover their own reasons for change, and take meaningful action — at their own pace, with their own power.
+MI is a collaborative, patient-centered style of counseling designed to help people resolve ambivalence, discover their own reasons for change, and take meaningful action — at their own pace, with their own power.

 Used effectively, it’s not about convincing someone to get clean.
 It’s about helping them believe they can — and showing them how.